 Libraries continue to be used by the community for information and recreational needs, computer access and the use of study space.
-All 10 branches are currently operating at full-service hours, with reduced programming.
-In response to the December public health measures:
+All 10 branches are currently operating at full-service hours.
+A summary of programming in January 2022 is provided: